kubernetes/community/contributors/design-proposals/raw-block-pv.md

 A user uses a container on virtual machine on hypervisor such as KVM, VMware and wishes to use raw block device for databases such as MariaDB.

-BACKGROUND:

-Using hypervisor's device passthrough feature(KVM: device passthrough, VMware: RawDeviceMapping), storage admin can expose raw block device into virtual machine then user can consume it via PV and PVC.
-Also dynamic provisioning could work if external-provisioner support this.

 WORKFLOW:

 ADMIN:

-* Admin creates a disk and attach it to server and pass-through the disk to KVM guest which Kubelet node1 is working inside.
+* Admin creates a disk and exposes it to all kubelet worker node VMs which are running on KVM hypervisor.(This is done by storage operation).
-* Admin creates a PV using the path to specify the device location.
+* Admin creates an iSCSI persistent volume using storage information such as portal IP, iqn and lun.

 ```
 kind: PersistentVolume